chanshiyucx/blog/posts/005-hidden-tricks-with-abortController.md

 controller.abort()
 ```

-Once you create a controller instance, you get two things:
+Creating a controller instance provides you with two key components:

 - `AbortController.signal`: an instance of [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal), which can be used to communicate with, or to abort, an asynchronous operation.
 - `AbortController.abort()`: aborts an asynchronous operation before it has completed.
 When called, triggers the abort event on the `signal`.
 It also updates the signal to be marked as aborted.

-So far so good.
-But where is the actual abort logic?
-That's the beauty—it's defined by the consumer.
-The abort handling comes down to listening to the `abort` event and implementing the abort in whichever way is suitable for the logic:
+You might wonder where the actual abort logic resides.
+Here's the elegant part—you define it!
+Simply listen for the `abort` event and implement your cancellation logic as needed:

 ```javascript
 controller.signal.addEventListener("abort", () => {